Benefits & Side Effects of Using 5-HTP

 For me, this was the motivation for taking 5-HTP.
-Traditional sleeping medications hindered my productivity and willingness to want to eat healthily and workout.
+Traditional sleeping medications hindered my productivity and willingness from wanting to eat healthily and work out.

 Serotonin can be converted into melatonin, which helps to regulate sleep.
 Levels rise in the evening to make you sleepy and drop in the morning to wake you up.
 Therefore, it makes sense that 5-HTP, which produces serotonin, may foster better sleep.

 Several studies have been done and show that 5-HTP to regulate sleep works best when combined with GABA, a chemical that promotes relaxation.

 However, for me, 5-HTP was sufficient.
 My body clock has regulated itself, and I am now, for the most part, able to go to bed at the same time each night and wake up at the same time each morning.
 I feel well-rested more often than not.

 This has had a significant impact on my life; I can have a better and more consistent daily routine and have an overall better quality of life.